Trips Down Memory Lane

-If you are interested in learning more about the spiritual practice of journaling, stay tuned!
-On Wednesday, June 17 I will be launching a new online course that will walk you through the process of creating your own journaling practice.
+If you are interested in learning more about the spiritual practice of journaling, check out my online course that will walk you through the process of creating your own journaling practice.
 It doesn’t matter where you are in your journaling experience, as long as you have the desire, willingness and commitment to practice.

 Tammy this is so GOOD!
 I am a lover of “words” as well!
 I once set a goal to learn a new word each week and use it in as many sentences as possible!
 LOL!
 I LOVE that our Lord tells us to REMEMBER!